Menu

 Retirement Interest-Only Mortgages come with several costs and fees that homeowners must consider before applying.
 These include:

-- Arrangement fee: Some lenders charge a one-off arrangement fee to set up the mortgage, ranging from zero to over £1,000.
+• Arrangement fees: Some lenders charge an arrangement fee to set up the mortgage, ranging from zero to over £1,000.

-- Valuation fee: Homeowners may need to pay for a property valuation, typically costing between £200 and £600.
+• Valuation fee: Homeowners may need to pay for a property valuation, typically costing between £200 and £600.
+This can be added onto the mortgage and not paid up front

-- Legal fees: Borrowers must pay for legal services, such as conveyancing, which can cost between £500 and £1,500.
+• Legal fees: Borrowers must pay legal costs, such as conveyancing, which can range from £500 to £1,500.

-- Early repayment charge (ERC): Borrowers who decide to repay their mortgage early or switch to another provider may incur ERCs.
-The amount charged varies from lender to lender but is typically between 1% and 5% of the outstanding balance.
+• Early repayment charge (ERC): Borrowers who repay their mortgage early or switch to another provider may incur an ERC.
+The amount charged varies by lender but is typically between 1% and 5% of the outstanding balance.

-- Surveyor’s fee: In addition to valuation fees, surveyors may charge extra if they find any defects or issues with the property.
+• Surveyor’s fee: In addition to a valuation fee, surveyors may charge extra if they find any defects or issues with the property.

 Retirees must consider these costs when deciding whether an RIO mortgage suits them.
 Comparing different deals and providers can help minimise the overall cost of taking out an RIO mortgage.